-Backtracking Backtracking sol is obtained using DFS method. -> Any lage of the search methods DFC pr BFS or best first search can be used to obtain sol. → It provides solution for decision problems. → There is possibility to obtain the -> It provides solution for optimization problems. -> No bad solutions lare generated. bad solutions. -, state space free wring B&B is searched gompletely since there is searched gompletely since there is A state space need completely instead the process of searching terminates as soon as solution is obtained. possibility, pt obtaining an optimum.
+Backtracking Backtracking sol is obtained using DFS method. -> Any lage of the search methods DEC pr BES or best first search can be used to obtain sol. → It provides solution for decision problems. → There is possibility to obtain the bad solutions. -> Et provides solution for optimization Problems. -> No bad solutions lare generated. -> No bad solutions lare generated. bad solutions.
+A state space tree is not searched completely instead the process of- searching terminates as soon as solution is obtained. → state space tree coming a there is searched sompletely since there is possibility off obstaining an optimum.